ts1977/design-project/README.md

 checkers, and the next space beyond the opponent's checker us empty, then your checker must jump the opponent's checker and land in the space beyond.

-Crowning: When one of your checkers reaches the opposite side of the board, it is crowd a and becomes a King.
+Crowning: when one of your checkers reaches the opposite side of the board, it is crowd a and becomes a King.
 Your turn ends there.
 The king can move backward as well as forward.

 Programming language: python or C++